mhsultan-1998/-Data-Mining-and-Knowledge-Discovery-in-Databases/README.md

-Graduate Data Science Course I had completed at WPI in Fall 2020
+WPI Graduate Course in Data Science, completed in Fall 2020 Python course where my work can be seen in the "Problem_.py" files.